kevinvanhove/angular-structure-styleguide/README.md

 Angular makes no assumptions about these data flow types and binds everything to one controller scope object, in a component based architecture this defaults to the `$ctrl` object.

-While this construct works fine for small applications, bigger applications will need more seperation.
-We can do this by splitting the $ctrl object up into 2 models:
+While this construct works fine for small applications, bigger applications will need **more seperation**.
+We can do this by splitting the `$ctrl` object up into 2 models:

 * A ViewModel
 * A DataModel